Thug-Lyfe/UFO_Blog/README.md

 2.1 Requirements

 There are next to no requirements for jenkins.
 All the user needs is:
-- A droplet of minimum 2 GB.
 - JDK 1.5 or above
-- 2 GB RAM is recommended
+- A droplet with min 1GB of ram though 2 GB is recommended
 - Any operating system

 2.3 Pro / cons for Jenkins